MaintainJ

 JoinPointMap.clear();

-The first line needs some explanation.
-The call returns an String[][] where String[][0] is the ser file name and String[][1] is the number of calls in that trace file.
-The trace file name is given without any extension.
+The input to JoinPointMap.writeToFile() is the trace file name, which is given without any extension.
+This method returns a String[][] where String[][0] is the generated trace file name and String[][1] is the number of calls in that trace file.
 The extension .ser is automatically added to the file name.
 One trace file for each thread in the use case is generated.
-One trace file with all the calls in all threads also is generated with name _AllThreads.ser appended to the given file name.